 Public records are titled after the names of the parties involved in the proceeding.
 Sometimes, it is only named after one party, because the other party is unknown and could not be identified.
 From the title alone, a lot of information could be gleamed for, because it is a dead giveaway as to the identity of the parties.
-Any individual as long as a legitimate citizen could do a simple search on records which are helpful in knowing the truth about someone.
+A prospective employer could then tell if his prospective employee was involved in a case, for example, either as defendant or plaintiff.
 More so would the information contained within these records be important.
 Law practitioners often refer to past decisions of courts and past outcomes of other proceedings in their own cases, following the doctrine of precedent.

 Public records, as its name implies are public.
 This means that they are available to the public at all times and at all circumstances.
 The official custodian of these records is the clerk of courts and they are not allowed to refuse a person who wishes to access these records.
 No less than a law mandates that these records should be available to the public at all times, but the same law also commands the clerk to keep, maintain, and secure the records.
 The last of the three commandments of the law authorizes the clerk of courts to therefore prescribe a set of rules that must first be followed before access could be given to the records.

 Although the clerk of courts is not allowed to refuse permission, still, to access the records there must be permission.
 Permission could be obtained through a number of methods like sending a letter via mail or email, but the most efficient method is generally held to be the personal appearance before the clerk and asking permission therein.
 This is because the records are going to be made available to a person right after he asks permission.